Louisonix/kis-cli/README.md

 ## Certificate renew

-To isse a new renewable certificate, run the follwing commands:
+To issue a new renewable certificate, run the follwing commands:

 ```
 # Generate DNS Challenges and upload the answers to KIS (required to generate a fresh certificate):